George Bellows: Posthumous sales and exhibitions

 His work was part of the painting event in the art competition at the 1932 Summer Olympics.

+In 1957, the National Gallery of Art exhibited A Retrospective Exhibition of the Work of George Bellows.
+The show included Bellow’s paintings, drawings and lithographs.

 In December 1999, Polo Crowd, a 1910 painting, sold for U.S.$27.5 million to billionaire Bill Gates.
 In November 2008, Bellows' Men of the Docks, a 1912 painting of the Brooklyn docks spanning the East River and depicting the Manhattan skyline in the background, was to be auctioned at Christie's in New York.
 It was expected to set the record for an American painting sold at auction with an estimate of $25–35 million.
 The painting's sale however was a source of controversy at Randolph College because it was the first masterpiece purchased for the Maier Museum of Art by students and locals who raised $2,500 to purchase it in 1920.
 Due to a series of lawsuits and the deflated art market, the painting remained unsold until 2014 when it became the first major American painting to be purchased by the British National Gallery in London.

 In 2001, Thomas French Fine Art became the exclusive agent of the George Bellows Family Trust.

-Randolph College was asked by the National Gallery of Art in Washington, D.C., to lend Men of the Docks, for inclusion in a 2012 exhibition.
-A major Bellows retrospective was held at the Royal Academy in London in 2013.
-Men of the Docks is now in the National Gallery in London.